nocproject/noc/docs/manifest/index.md

 ## Who Are We?

-We are an [international team](../noc-community/index.md) of recognized experts in the design, planning, and operation of communication networks and online services.
+We are an international team of recognized experts in the design, planning, and operation of communication networks and online services.

 ## Our Goal

+## Our Goal

-1. Become the leading OSS solution for data networks among open-source and commercial products, including but not limited to:
+1. Lead the market as the top OSS solution for data networks among both open-source and commercial products, covering:

    * Network Resource Inventory
    * Fault Management
    * Performance Analysis
    * Configuration Management
-    * Network Management System (NMS) and Element Management System (EMS)
+   * Network and Element Management Systems (NMS/EMS)
    * Trail Management
    * Provisioning and Service Activation

-2. Create an integrated and comprehensive environment for target domains.
+2. Develop an integrated, comprehensive environment for target domains.
-3. Provide an extensible and flexible solution adaptable to various use scenarios.
+3. Provide an extensible, flexible solution adaptable to various use cases.
-4. Make the product intuitive and user-friendly.
+4. Ensure the product is intuitive and user-friendly.
-5. Unite telecom operators, large enterprise users, and service companies to establish an industry standard and formalize best practices for network management.
+5. Unite telecom operators, large enterprises, and service companies to establish industry standards and best practices for network management.
-6. Support an active community of developers and users for knowledge and experience sharing.
+6. Foster an active community of developers and users for knowledge sharing and collaboration.

 ## Our Users

+Our solution serves a diverse range of users, including:

 1. Telecom operators — from small to national.
 2. Enterprise clients.